andrasq/node-qmock/Readme.md

 QMock
 =====

-QMock is a light-weight test double library for easy testing of dependency injection style code.
+QMock is a light-weight test double library for easier testing of dependency injection style code.
 Mocks are lacking in nodeunit; having used them in phpunit, I missed them.